Blockchain gaming

 Decentralized Gaming Association

 I helped to co-found the DGA back in November 2019, the group came together when the founding members met online to discuss what should be done to further promote fully decentralized games.
-The technology is poorly understood and the games virtually unknown, yet we the belief that the technology will bring great benefits that outweigh the problems.
+The technology is poorly understood and the games virtually unknown, yet we have the belief that the technology will bring great benefits that outweigh the problems.